Clinical Laboratory Science

 A CLS education provides an excellent preparation for medical and graduate schools, and also prepares one for employment opportunities outside the hospital setting.
 Recent graduates have gone on to medical school, law school, and programs in physical therapy, pathologists' assistant, and public health.
 Diverse job opportunities include employment in research laboratories, forensic science laboratories, veterinary laboratories, fertility centers, and employment as laboratory computer specialists, educators, and laboratory consultants.

 Clinical Laboratory Science Program goals are listed below.
-Learning outcomes/graduate competency statements are found on the Allied Health website in the CLS Student Handbook.
-Program outcomes are posted on the Allied Health website.
+Learning outcomes/graduate competency statements are found on the CLS website in the CLS Student Handbook.
+Program outcomes are posted on the CLS website.

 - Prepare CLS students for entry-level employment as medical laboratory scientists.
 This is related to the UIS goal #1, Academic Excellence.